apache/kylin/website/docs/modeling/load_data/segment_operation_settings/segment_merge.md

     date: 08/19/2022
 ---

 In the incremental build mode, as the number of segments increases, the system may need to aggregate multiple segments to serve the query, which degrades the query performance and the query performance decreases.
 At the same time, a large number of small files will put pressure on the HDFS Namenode and affect the HDFS performance.
-Kyligence Enterprise provides a mechanism to control the number of segments - **Segments Merge **.
+Apache Kylin provides a mechanism to control the number of segments - **Segments Merge **.

 ### <span id="manual">Manual Merge</span>